NVIDIAGameWorks/RayTracingDenoiser/README.md

    - VNDF sampling for specular
    - Custom importance sampling for local light sources

 3. For diffuse and specular NRD expects hit distance input in normalized form.
 Some tweaking can be needed here, but in most cases normalization to 3-40 meters works well (can be roughness or view distance dependent).
-NRD outputs denoised normalized hit distance, which can be used by the application (see unpacking functions from ```NRD.hlsl```)
+NRD outputs denoised normalized hit distance, which can be used by the application (see unpacking functions from ``NRD.hlsl``)

 4. To avoid shadow shimmering blue noise can be used, it works best if the pattern is static on the screen

 5. Low discrepancy sampling helps to have a cleaner output

+6. Read all comments from ``NRDDescs.h`` and ``NRD.hlsl``